dotnet/docs-maui/docs/migration/multi-project-to-single-project.md

 > - Ensure the app still works.
 > - Create a .NET MAUI app.
 > - Copy code and configuration from the Xamarin.Forms app to the .NET MAUI app.
+> - Copy resources from your Xamarin.Forms app to the .NET MAUI app.
 > - Update namespaces.
 > - Address any API changes.
 > - Upgrade or replace incompatible dependencies with .NET 7+ versions.
-> - Copy resources from the Xamarin.Forms app to the .NET MAUI app.
 > - Compile and test your app.

 To simplify the upgrade process, you should create a new .NET MAUI app of the same name as your Xamarin.Forms app, and then copy in your code, configuration, and resources.
 This is the approach outlined below.